sithmel/Do-androids-dream-of-electric-duck/README.md

   // not a duck, doing something else of throw an error }
 ```
-Note: In dynamic languages (such as Python and Javascript), duck typing instead is widely used.

-"If it walks like a duck and it quacks like a duck, then it must be a duck"

-That translates in:
+Note: As we are not obsessed on hunting android ducks, we are happy if our duck is an android one.
+For us is just as good as a real one.
 ---
-As we are not obsessed on hunting android ducks, we are happy if our duck is an android one.
-For us is just as good as a real one.

-Now think about the concept of sequence.
-Can you guess what type is this sequence?
+### Sequences and polymorphism
 ```js
 for (let i = 0; i < sequence.length; i++) {
   run(sequence[i])
 }
 ```
+Note: Now think about the concept of sequence.
+Can you guess what type is this sequence?
 Yes! it can be either a string or an array.
 But this is somewhat limiting.

-Think about this:
+---
+### Abstracting a sequence
 ```js
 for (let i = 0; i < 10; i++) {
   run(i)
 }
 ```
-This piece of code returns a sequence of numbers from 0 to 9
+Note: This piece of code returns a sequence of numbers from 0 to 9
 This sequence can't be expressed by an array (although it can be saved in one).
 We are not interested in accessing items of the sequence, in this case we are interested of the different values that "i" has over time

-We are also not interested about its length.
-A sequence can be infinite:
+---
+### Infinite sequence
 ```js
 let i = 0
 while (true) {
   run(i++)
 }
 ```
+Note: We are also not interested about its length.
+A sequence can be infinite:
 And of course storing an infinite sequence in an array is both unfeasible and meaningless.

-ES2015 provides a way to abstract away the concept of sequence.
-It's called "iterable".

-It allows to iterate over a sequence of numbers:
+---
+### iterables
 ```js
 function * countTo (max = Infinity) {
   let i = 0